ooigooig/portfolio/_projects/1_project.md

     Sign up page, passenger should sign up the same email as presto card email, so that the information in presto will upload in the app automatically.
 </div>

+# driver system

-driver system: This system is the one next to the driver's seat.
+This system is the one next to the driver's seat.
 He can use this brand new system to prevent passengers from assaulting him.

 continuing...